Key Stage 4 Options

 If you rush you could end up making choices you’ll regret.

 - Listen to advice.

-There are many people who are able to talk the decision over with you, including your parents, subject teachers, sixth form tutors, form tutors, senior staff and the careers advisor.
+There are many people who are able to talk the decision over with you, including your parents or carers, subject teachers, sixth form tutors, form tutors, senior leaders and the careers advisor.

 - Think about the following.

 What you might want to do in the future as a career.

 What skills and qualities you’ll need to have for your career when you’re older.